lordakinmo/jenkins-maven-tomcat-cicd-ec2/README.md

 This project demonstrates a simple CI/CD pipeline using Jenkins, Maven, and Tomcat, deployed on an AWS EC2 instances.

-Inspired by Ashfaque’s (https://github.com/Ashfaque-9x) DevOps project, this project includes my personalized modifications to the Jenkins-Maven-Tomcat CI/CD pipeline.
+Inspired by Ashfaque’s (https://github.com/Ashfaque-9x) DevOps project, this repository contains my personalized modifications to the Jenkins-Maven-Tomcat CI/CD pipeline.
+> **Note:** This setup uses the latest stable editions of Jenkins, Maven (3.9.10), and Tomcat (9.0.106) as of the time of implementation to ensure up-to-date features and security.

 ---

 ## Features

 - Jenkins installation and configuration on Amazon Linux 2 EC2 instance
 - Maven setup for build automation
 - Tomcat server for deploying Java web applications
 - Poll SCM trigger for automated builds every minute
 - Secure user setup in Tomcat
+- GitHub webhooks configured for event-driven builds
 - Customized Jenkins jobs and pipeline scripts

 ---